drasi-project/docs/docs/content/how-to-guides/installation/install-on-kind/_index.md

 Error: drasi API not available
 ```

 Sometimes, `drasi init` can fail due to transient errors, usually due to failed network connections or timeouts experienced while downloading and installing dependencies.
-In these situations you can simply rerun the `drasi init` command and the Drasi CLI will attempt to complete the remaining incomplete steps.
+In these situations you can simply rerun the same `drasi init` command and the Drasi CLI will attempt to complete the remaining incomplete steps.

-To verify DAPR was installed successfully, you can check what DAPR pods are running using the command:
+To verify Dapr was installed successfully, you can check what Dapr pods are running using the command:

 ```kubectl
 kubectl get pods -n dapr-system